 “Unfortunately he got hurt in the second to last game,” Rivera told The Team 980’s Brian Mitchell Show.
 “I would have loved to seen him finish that one and play in the last one.
 There were some things that said here is a young man that’s growing and developing.
 That’s the huge plus.”

-Anytime Haskins was brought up to Rivera, he made sure to remind everyone that he’s not the only quarterback on the Redskins roster who is capable of winning the starting job.
+Anytime Haskins was brought up to Rivera, he made sure to remind everyone that he’s not the only quarterback on the Washington Football Team roster who is capable of winning the starting job.

 “There’s a couple of good veteran quarterbacks that are obviously going to get some opportunities to play as well,” Rivera said.
 “We won’t know until we get ready to open up in September.”